miromeir/axonius-pokedex/README.md

 yarn start
 ```
 Then navigate to http://localhost:3000 ~*due to dark magic localhost and 127.0.0.1 render different sizes for me.
 I suggest localhost but you can try both*~
+*due to chrome ~bug~ feature I worked at 75% zoom.
+100% works fine, could use some css polishing*
 ![](https://github.com/miromeir/axonius-pokedex/blob/main/Animation.gif?raw=true)